Core SDK options

 TypeScript v1 TypeScript v2 Java v1 Java v2 Python v1 Python v2 C# Go PHP ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅

-setting defines the type of authentication used by your API.
+The auth setting defines the type of authentication used by your API.
 This setting is optional, and if not set, the SDKs will not include any authentication.

 {